-I spent the last couple days installing the two 60 watt solar panels I got for Christmas.
+I spent the last couple days installing the two 60 watt solar panels on the roof of my Wolf Creek 850 truck camper.
 After giving it some serious thought, I decided to place the two solar panels in the front of the camper where the roof is tilted downward.
 This gives the panels a better angle to the sun (that is if I’m pointed in the right direction).
-The additional two solar panels give me a total of three panels for a total of 240 watts.
+The additional two solar panels give me a total of three roof-mounted panels for a total of 240 watts.

 As part of the installation, I had to replace the OEM two-pronged wiring plug on the roof with a new roof top combiner box.
 I opted to go with AM Solar’s excellent roof top combiner box.
 At $60 the combiner box is expensive, but it’s also well made and houses two large bus bars to make all of your solar panel connections (up to seven).
 The four corner screws for the lid do not enter the main compartment, so if any water happens to penetrate the screw the water will stay outside (see pic below).
 Very nice!
 Once the combiner box was installed, I used 10/2 copper wiring to connect each solar panel to the combiner box.

 I was glad to be rid of the two-pronged OEM plug.
-The plug is made with 12 gauge wires and was a weak link in the OEM system that is wired with 10 gauge wiring (if you recall during Phase I of the solar power installation, the 30 amp fuse located between the batteries and charge controller also used 12 gauge wires, which I promptly replaced with a circuit breaker).
-I don’t understand that thinking or engineering.
+The plug is made with 12 gauge wires and was a weak link in the OEM system (the rest of the system consists of 10 gauge wiring, which is perfect for a RV of this size).
+I don’t understand that line of thinking or engineering.
 Why design a solar power system that employs 10 gauge wiring and then insert a couple weak points using 12 gauge wires?
-That’s a real head scratcher.
+That’s a real head-scratcher.

 I opted to go with non-tilting, aluminum Z-bracket mounts for the solar panels.
 If I intended on living in the camper for long periods of time I would’ve went with tilting mounts.
 Besides, if I need to tilt the solar panels all I need to do is start the truck and aim it toward the sun.
 I’m good with that.
 AM Solar sells these brackets for about $2.00 each.